Writer’s Desk with Kimberly Duffy

 What do you snack on or drink while writing?

-I don’t really snack much.
-I might drink a Zevia or have some herbal tea.
-I do, however, write through lunch and my favorite things to eat are apples with sausages, various meats, olives, and cheese.
+I don’t really snack much, but I might drink a Zevia or have some herbal tea.
+Sometimes, however, I’ll write through lunch.
+My favorite things to eat are apples with sausages, various meats, olives, and cheese.
 I call it my European picnic.

 How do you overcome writer’s block?